 I could tell Project Duchess was the start of a new Jeffries series by the plethora of family members who were introduced in the prologue.
 With that, it’s also fair to say that Jeffries’s romance has family ties as one of its central themes.
-Because Jeffries’s thematic hand is light and her tone humorous, there be a few dark moments, Project Duchess is a droll, heartwarming series début.
+Because Jeffries’s thematic hand is light and tone, humorous, there be few dark moments.
+Project Duchess is a droll, heartwarming series début.

 What works are the family dynamics.
 Okay, they may be somewhat anachronistic (these are not class-based Regency types), but they’re fun and heartwarming.
 Lydia and her various sons and daughters work things out by being honest with each other.
-And their teasing and gently poking is all part of the affection.
+Their teasing and gently poking are all part of the affection.
 As for the romance, Grey and Beatrice share a friendship and powerful attraction.
 They have a similar mindset: sharp, honest, and blunt.
-I liked them a lot, both together and apart.
-And there aren’t any big misunderstandings or secrets, thanks be to the romance gods: they talk, they recognize the value of openness and honesty and they share a mutual, healthy, and fun lust.
+I liked them, together and apart.
+There aren’t any big misunderstandings or secrets, thanks be to the romance gods: they talk, recognize the value of openness and honesty and share a mutual, healthy, and fun lust.
 Again, even though this felt you could transport the narrative to a contemporary romance and it would read fine, it didn’t diminish the reading pleasure, just the plausibility.
 A lovely start to a series that looks to continue as it began.
 With Miss Austen, we deem Jeffries’s Project Duchess offers “real comfort,” Emma.

 Sabrina Jeffries’s Project Duchess is published by Zebra Books.
 It was released on June 25 and may be found at your preferred vendor.
 I received an e-ARC from Zebra Books, via Netgalley.